datacharmer/dbdeployer/README.md

     "./clear" stops the server and removes everything from the data directory, letting you ready to start from scratch.
 (Warning!
 It's irreversible!)

+    "./my" is a prefix script to invoke any command named "my*" from the MySQL /bin directory.
+It is important to use it rather than the corresponding globally installed tool, because this guarantees that you will be using the tool for the version you have deployed.
+    Examples:

+        ./my sqldump db_name
+    	./my sqlbinlog somefile

      USING MULTIPLE SERVER SANDBOX
     On a replication sandbox, you have the same commands (run "dbdeployer usage single"), with an "_all" suffix, meaning that you propagate the command to all the members.